yogsototh/Scratch/multi/blog/programming-language-experience.md

 en: _Le_ programming language.
 fr: Ah, _le_ langage de programmation par excellence.

-en: Once you understand loops and recursivity.
+en: Once you understand loops and recursion,
-en: It is time to make things serious.
+en: it is time to do serious things.
-en: If you want to have good quality code, knowing C is almost mandatory.
+en: If you want to make good quality code, knowing C is almost mandatory.
 fr: Une fois que vous avez compris les boucles et la récursivité.
 fr: Il est temps de passer aux choses sérieuses.
 fr: Si vous voulez avoir du code de bonne qualité, alors apprendre le C est quasi-obligatoire.

-en: This language is close to machine language.
+en: This language is close to the machine language.
 en: So much, there is (mostly) a linear relation between the size of your code and the size of the compiled one.
 fr: Ce langage est très proche du langage machine.
 fr: En particulier, (la majorité du temps).